aws4zijecz/aws4/README.md

 ## 5.a Design Decisions

-Many of the design decisions weren't up to me, but did align with what I would do—for example, using Terraform and Git.
+Many of the design decisions were predetermined, but they did align with my preferences.
+For example, using Terraform and Git.

 ### Decisions:

 - Use this `README.md` for the Deliverables, to make use of Markdown.
+- Use of a single Git branch - features were added chronologically by only one developer.
 - Use new AWS and Git accounts so they both might easily become Deliverables, if requested.
 - Use `policy1.json` instead of a blank `"*"` admin policy to show that even an admin account can be limited for the purposes of its tasks.

 ### Task Overview:

 1. Create a KMS encrypted S3 bucket - straightforward creation in Terraform.
-2. Load CSV to S3 - I decided to write a BASH script for this mainly to present my scripting skills.
+2. Load CSV to S3 - I decided to write a Bash script for this mainly to present my scripting skills.
 3. and 4.
 Create IAM resources - straightforward creation in Terraform.
 5. Superset Deployment - here were several paths I could have chosen:
     - EKS - considered due to my familiarity with OKE.
     - Pure Terraform - considered and tried for granular control over resources.
-    - Public Terraform modules - used for VPC creation as a PoC, otherwise discarded for unsupported `entryPoint` and poor volume management.
+    - Public Terraform modules - used for VPC creation as a Proof of Concept, otherwise discarded for unsupported `entryPoint` and poor volume management.
-    - CloudFormation Partner Solution - chosen, but modified to support HTTPS.
+    - CloudFormation Partner Solution - chosen but modified to support HTTPS.

 ## 5.b SQL Queries